spaceottercode/kritatoot/README.md

 A plugin for Krita 4.x that lets you post a copy of your **current** document directly on Mastodon.

-Adds **Post on Mastodon** menu option under the tools menu.
+Adds **Tools > Post on Mastodon** menu option.

 A copy of the current document is always exported and posted.

 > If the current document has never been saved, the exported image defaults to a PNG.